 Tax Map 90-2 ((1)) 11D and 11E are planned to continue as automobile sales and service use up to .50 FAR.
 The remainder of the sub-unit is planned for low intensity retail and office uses up to .50 FAR with a height limitation of 50 feet.
-Any development should be screened from the Springvale community and meet the recommendations for optional redevelopment in Land Unit D.
+Any development should be screened from the Springvale community and meet the recommendations for optional redevelopment in Land Unit D. As an option, Tax Map Parcel 80-4 ((1)) 16A is planned for publicly accessible open space associated with residential development in Land Unit D or as a public park.

-Parcels in the vicinity of Springfield Boulevard and Amherst Avenue south of Old Keene Mill Road may be appropriate for use as a structured, commuter parking facility of 1,000+ spaces.
-The commuter parking facility should be designed as a multi-modal transportation center and supplemented with additional features to serve both carpools and transit users in an orderly fashion.
-These features should include bus bays, information kiosks, bicycle storage facilities, and improved pedestrian access.
-The facility should be designed and developed to include additional public and private space to accommodate community-serving retail uses along the Old Keene Mill Road frontage and Parks and Recreation facilities on the rooftop and, potentially, in the structure.

-These uses should complement the commuter function by taking advantage of the available parking on evenings and weekends.
-It is expected that as the HOT lanes improvements are completed to serve the I-95/I-395 and I-495 corridors, park-and-ride demand in the CBC will grow substantially.
+Tax Map Parcel 80-3 ((1)) 6 in the vicinity of Springfield Boulevard and Amherst Avenue, south of Old Keene Mill Road, has been developed with a structured, commuter parking facility, designed as a multi-modal transportation center and supplemented with additional features to serve both carpools and transit users in an orderly fashion.
+These features include bus bays, information kiosks, bicycle storage facilities, and improved pedestrian access.
+The facility was designed and developed to include additional public space to accommodate community gatherings and events on the ground level and rooftop.
+These uses complement the commuter function by taking advantage of the available parking on evenings and weekends.
+With the completion of the HOT lanes improvements serving the I-95/I-395 and I-495 corridors, park-and-ride demand in the CBC will grow substantially.